 - What does age excess mean?
 This applies if someone under 25 years of age was driving your car at the time of the incident.

 - Is there an inexperienced driver excess?
 This excess applies if an inexperienced driver (someone who has not held a licence for at least the past 2 consecutive years) was in control of your vehicle at the time of the incident.

 - Is there a driver history excess?
 If your car was being driven by someone who has had their licence cancelled, suspended, disqualified or restricted in the 3 years prior to cover starting, you’ll need to pay this excess.

 - I have multiple policies with GIO, can I combine them to save?
 Package your car insurance with another policy from GIO to take advantage of a multi-policy discount.

 - Will buying online help?
 Receive a 10% discount when you purchase your policy online.

 - I've never made a claim, does that make a difference?
 Enjoy premium discounts for every year you don’t make a claim on your GIO policy.

 - Is there a family discount?
-Drivers under the age of 25 whose parents have GIO Platinum Comprehensive Car Insurance could be eligible for a 10% discount off their own policy.
+Drivers under the age of 25 whose parents have GIO Platinum or Comprehensive car insurance could be eligible for a 10% discount on their own policy.

 - Can I increase my excess?
 You can select a higher excess in return for a cheaper premium.